Law Firm Domain Names: Your 2022 Guide

 Start with Search

-If you can get one of your key search terms or phrases into your domain name, that will give you a major advantage down the road, especially when it comes to marketing for attorneys.
+If you can get one of your key search terms or phrases into your domain name, that will give you a major advantage down the road, especially when it comes to attorney SEO marketing.

 It is possible to do some excellent optimization with subdomains, however, there is a lot to be said for having a key search term in every single URL on your site and in every link to your site.